 Eclipse Calculator – Eclipses in San Francisco, California, U.S.A.

-Eclipse visible in San Francisco – Nov 21, 1938 Partial Solar Eclipse
+Eclipse visible in San Francisco – Oct 27 - Oct 28, 1939 Partial Lunar Eclipse

-During this partial solar eclipse, the Moon covers only parts of the Sun, as seen from San Francisco.
-As the central part of the Moon's shadow (umbra) misses the Earth during a partial solar eclipse, there are no other locations on Earth where the Sun appears completely covered during this event.
+During this partial lunar eclipse, the Earth's shadow covers only parts of the Moon, as seen from San Francisco.
+As the central part of the Earth's shadow (umbra) misses the Moon during a partial lunar eclipse, there are no other locations on Earth where the Moon appears completely covered during this event.

 Other eclipses visible in San Francisco